March 11, 2026

 What is 4-way matching?

-4-way matching helps you verify four key documents in accounts payable before approving a payment.
+4-way matching is an AP verification process that compares 4 key documents before approving a payment.
 These documents include:

 • The goods received note (GRN)